woo-kyu/woo-kyu.github.io/_posts/study/LinuxPrograming/2023-09-25-Linux_Programing_101.md

 - Usually, as bytes in the file are read from or written to, byte-by-byte, the file position increases in kind
 - The file position may also be set manually to a given value, even a value beyond the end of the file
 - Writing a byte to a file position beyond the end of the file will cause the intervening bytes to be padded with zeros.
-- While it is possible to write bytes in this manner to a position beyond the end of the file, it is not possible to write bytes to a position before the beginning of a file. (**NO NEGATIVE lo cation**)
+- While it is possible to write bytes in this manner to a position beyond the end of the file, it is not possible to write bytes to a position before the beginning of a file. (**NO NEGATIVE lo cation**) (파일의 off-set 이전에 기록 불가)
 - Writing a byte to the middle of a file overwrites the byte previously located at that offset.
 - NOT possible to expand a file by writing into the middle of it
 - Most file writing occurs at the end of the file.